mkalkere/NetCoreConsoleApplicationVsCode/README.md

-### How to create a console application in Vs Code
+# How to create a console application in .net core and  VsCode